Bama dominated Oklahoma for a quarter, and that was enough

 What might have been the best ever Navy team battled this incredible Army team to a draw for three quarters.
 The Midshipmen proved resilient and became the first team all year to score on Army’s first team.

 The problem: Those three even quarters were the last three.
 Army had already taken a 20-0 lead in the first 15 minutes.
-The Cadets took the opening kickoff and took seven plays to set up a Blanchard touchdown.
+The Cadets took the opening kickoff and took seven plays to set up a [Doc] Blanchard touchdown.
 Then Blanchard scored again.
-Then Davis went 51 yards.
+Then [Glenn] Davis went 51 yards.
 From that point forward, Navy outscored the Cadets 13-12.
 And that really was an achievement of sorts.
 They got to within 20-7 and 26-13, but they couldn’t get any closer.

 On Saturday night in Hard Rock Stadium, Oklahoma and Heisman winner Kyler Murray played the role of 1945 Navy to Alabama’s Army.

-In quarters two through four, the Sooners outgained Alabama by a 34-24 margin and out-gained the Tide, 447-328.
+In quarters two through four, the Sooners outscored Alabama by a 34-24 margin and out-gained the Tide, 447-328.

 Heisman winner Kyler Murray got rolling, throwing for 308 yards and rushing for 109.